 I love how we’re increasingly seeing airlines launch gamified promotions, which are great in terms of member engagement.
 It felt like airlines didn’t bother offering these kinds of promotions for so long, but we’ve seen several of these in recent times, from programs like SAS EuroBonus, Etihad Guest, Ethiopian ShebaMiles, and JetBlue TrueBlue.

 It’s amazing how we’re seeing one after the other, so huge kudos to SAS for leading the pack with that.
-We’ve now seen Turkish Airlines Miles&Smiles launch an absolutely epic promotion, offering one million miles for anyone who flies the carrier to six continents.
+On June 27, 2025, we saw Turkish Airlines Miles&Smiles launch an absolutely epic promotion, offering one million miles for anyone who flies the carrier to six continents.

 In this post: